OpenMDAO/OpenMDAO-Framework/docs/std_lib/component.rst

 MetaModel
 ~~~~~~~~~~~

 MetaModel is a class which supports generalized meta modeling capabilities.
-There are two
+It has two  sockets, one
-sockets, one for surrogate model generators and a second for the
-model that is being approximated.
-The first socket, named `surrogate`, must
+for surrogate model generators and a second for the  model that is being approximated.
+The first
-always be filled before anything else is done.
-This socket gets filled with
+socket, named `surrogate`, must  always be filled before anything else is done.
+This socket gets
-a dictionary that specifies which surrogate model generator should be used for
+filled with  a dictionary that specifies which surrogate model generator should be used for  which
-which outputs.
-The keys of the dictionary are the variable names, and the values
+outputs.
+The keys of the dictionary are the variable names, and the values are the particular
-are the particular surrogate model generators which adhere to the ISurrogate
-interface.
-A special key, 'default', can be used to indicate a surrogate model
+surrogate model generators which adhere to the ISurrogate interface.
+A special key, ``'default'``,
-generator to be used if no specific one is given for a particular variable.
+can be used to indicate a surrogate model generator to be used if no specific one is given for a
-Any specific variables specified will override the default.
+particular variable.
+Any specified variables will override the default.
+OpenMDAO provides some
-OpenMDAO provides some surrogate modelers in ``openmdao.lib.surrogatemodels``.
+surrogate modelers in ``openmdao.lib.surrogatemodels``.

 .. testcode:: MetaModel_sockets

    from openmdao.main.api import Assembly